 (Apr 4) - Currently running (until April 10th) Fatte Pittà, [roughly: Painting Naples and the Colors of Her Songs].
 Maybe I'm just fascinated by this image and others like it.
 The event combines the art of Maurizio Vinanti (presumably the guy in the image painting on a 45 rpm record— whatever that is!), the poetry of Carla Adamo, and, of course, the beloved Neapolitan Song.
 Put'em together and what've you got—the story of the city, her people, streets, dreams, lottery numbers, etc. I'm not sure if this image from their advert represents a particular song (probably not), but I can think of some songs that are impossible to paint!
 Or maybe not.
 I guess I'll go and find out.
 The event is at the Egg Castle and it's free.
 (If you have synesthesia, you'll love this.)

-(May 6) - Here we go again.
+(May 6) - Boats of the Bay 2017 - Here we go again.
 It's hard to see how big this tub is, so I'll tell you.
 It's the Motor Yacht Symphony, the largest M/Y ever built in the Netherlands.
 She was here last year.
 Stats: Length 333.01ft /101.5m; Beam 46.26ft /14.1m; Builder Feadship; Built 2015; Gross Tonnage 3000 Tons; Draft 13.45ft /4.1m; Cruising Speed 16 Knots; Top speed 22 knots.
 The current owner is French Godzillionaire, Bernard Arnault, the eighth richest person in the world.
 This zoom shot was taken from a balcony one mile away.
 The good ship Symphony is the first of the new "bigger" yachts to arrive in the Bay of Naples (Mergellina harbor) this season.
 The 100-meter mark is the newest definition of "big".
 It got here on the morning of May 1st, just in time for Labor Day.
 Guests on board gathered to sing rousing choruses of the Internationale and spit champagne onto the heads of the tired, poor and huddled Neapolitan street urchins who were in the water attaching magnetic mines to the hull.

 Boats of the Bay page is here.]